realnoobestnoob/Team-Bulla-PSA-Hackathon/README.md

 - Improve overall model complexity
 - Improve UI of output in terminal
 - Optimize token usage
+- Generate means to evaluate model performance (KPI/metrics/some sort of score).
+Can use jupyter notebook to make some charts for the presentation

 # Notes
 - Using gemini 3.6 flash via google ai studio